adarsh046/Smart-Door-Bell/README.md

 # Smart-Door-Bell

+This system is for security purposes, Ultrasonic sensor, webcam, buzzer(doorbell), telegram has been associated.
-What it will do is when you wave your hand over ultrasonic sensor, It will send a picture to telegram bot or any other using webcam and starts the buzzer.
+What it will do is when you wave your hand over ultrasonic sensor, It will send a picture to telegram bot or any other social media platform using webcam and triggers the buzzer demonstrating as a doorbell.
 This process can continue till you want.

 Materials:-